 Carmen, Opera by G. Bizet

 Carmen remains the magnum opus of Georges Bizet, a crowning achievement in both operatic composition and topical drama.
 The story of the Gypsy temptress, her beauty and cruelty, and her eventual downfall shocked Parisian audiences.
-The premiere at the Opéra-Comique in Paris took place on 3 March 1875 was nothing short of a scandal thanks to the candid treatment of explicit violence and stark eroticism.
+The premiere at the Opéra-Comique in Paris on 3 March 1875 was nothing short of a scandal thanks to the candid treatment of explicit violence and stark eroticism.
 Bizet endured scalding reviews from the puritans and did not live to see Carmen’s deserved success.
 Rome’s Teatro Costanzi now pays respects to the French composer’s talent and vision with a faithful revival of his signature opera.

 As he prepared for the project, Bizet was determined to break away from convention, which he felt was suffocating the operatic genre.
 To shake musical theatre to its foundations, he chose Carmen, the novella by Prosper Mérimée, as source.
 Librettists Henri Meilhac and Ludovic Halévy created a faithful adaptation of the melodramatic original that kept the focus firmly on society’s lower strata and its criminal underbelly.